yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 This dashboard was created by pulling informacion from BigQuery public datasets with SQL.
 Some graphics have a specific SQL query extracting the information from BigQuery on real-time.

-Click here to access this dashboard: New York City Citibike Dashboard (link here).
+Click here to access this dashboard: [New York City Citibike Dashboard](https://lookerstudio.google.com/embed/reporting/8d31609f-a11d-4179-ac3a-3a1878053e7a/page/M3rFD).
 Access the SQL code by downloading the attached PDF file.

 ## Citibike Stations & Citibike Trips